HazardDede/pnp/README.md

 ### 5.4\.
 Advanced selector expressions (>= 0.12.0)

 Instead of string-only selector expressions, you may now use complex dictionary and/or list constructs in your yaml to define a selector expression.
+If you use a dictionary or a list make sure to provide "real" selectors as a lambda expression, so the evaluator can decide if this is a string literal or an expression to evaluate.

 The configuration below will repeat `{'hello': 'Hello', 'words': ['World', 'Moon', 'Mars']}`.

 ```yaml
 - name: selector